 An in-depth look at Medjet Assist Global Medical Transport

 After decades of travel, I have just recently gained a better understanding of the importance of Global Medical Evacuation coverage and how it works.
 I, like many, had some misconceptions about how it functions within my travel insurance policy.
 Luckily I have never needed it.
-The sobering fact is that one in every 30 trips ends in a medical emergency and over 2 million travelers a year require medical transport.
+One in every 30 trips ends in a medical emergency, and over 2 million travelers a year require medical transport.
 Now that I know the risk, I will never travel again without it, and I recently purchased my first annual membership.

 In my medical career, I quickly learned the importance of knowledge empowering the patient.
 A patient who understands what is going on can interact with the medical team, which often results in better care and involvement of the providers.
 Knowledge is power, and in Global Medical Evacuation, it may make a life-and-death difference.